Performing Left Joins with GeoPandas sjoin

 Parameter Breakdown and Execution Logic

-The how='left' argument controls the join cardinality.
-GeoPandas evaluates the specified spatial predicate against every geometry pair.
-Multiple matches trigger row duplication in the output DataFrame.
+how="left" controls join cardinality.
+GeoPandas evaluates the specified spatial predicate against every geometry pair using an R-tree index on the right-side layer.
+Multiple matches in the right layer trigger row duplication in the output DataFrame.
 Missing spatial relationships populate right-side columns with NaN.

 Edge Cases and Debugging Checklist